-recommendation COMPLY Principle 1: Lay solid foundations for management and oversight 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions.
-1.2 Companies should disclose the process for evaluating the performance of senior executives. ✓ 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1. ✓ Principle 2: Structure the board to add value 2.1 A majority of the board should be independent directors. × 2.2 The chair should be an independent director. × 2.3 The roles of chair and chief executive officer should not be exercised by the same individual. ✓ 2.4 The board should establish a nomination committee. × 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors. ✓ 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2. ✓ Principle 3: Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: ✓ • the practices necessary to maintain confidence in the company's integrity; • the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders; and • the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
-3.2 √ 3.2 unethical practices.
-Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
-The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in ✓ unethical practices.
-Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
+RECOMMENDATION COMPLY Principle 1: Lay solid foundations for management and oversight 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions. \checkmark 1.2 Companies should disclose the process for evaluating the performance of senior executives. \checkmark 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1. \checkmark Principle 2: Structure the board to add value 2.1 A majority of the board should be independent directors. × 2.2 The chair should be an independent director. × 2.3 The roles of chair and chief executive officer should not be exercised by the same individual. \checkmark 2.4 The board should establish a nomination committee. × 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors. √ 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2. \checkmark Principle 3: Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: \checkmark • the practices necessary to maintain confidence in the company's integrity; • the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders; and the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
+3.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
+The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in achieving them. \checkmark 3.2 that policy.
+The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in ✓ × that policy.
 The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in achieving them.
 Companies should disclose in each annual report the measurable objectives for achieving gender